dortania/GPU-Buyers-Guide/misc/bootflag.md

 * `shikigva=40` + `shiki-id=Mac-7BA5B2D9E42DDD94`
   * Swaps boardID with iMacPro1,1
-  * Allows for Polaris and Vega GPUs to handle all types of rendering, useful for SMBIOS which expect an iGPU
+  * Allows for Polaris, Vega and Navi GPUs to handle all types of rendering, useful for SMBIOS which expect an iGPU
 * `radpg=15`
   * Fixes initilization for HD 7730/7750/7770/R7 250/R7 250X
 * `-raddvi`